OpenDSA/OpenDSA/RST/en/Glossary.rst

       removed (and replaced at their proper location in the array).

    height
-      The height of a tree is one more than the :term:`depth` of the deepest :term:`node` in the tree.
+      The height of a tree is the :term:`depth` of the deepest :term:`node` in the tree.

    height balanced